 Grandparents, great-grandparents and siblings of a child have had the right granted

 to them by law in Georgia to petition a court for visitation rights, but the right was not extended to other family members or to stepparents.
 The state took care of that omission in July, 2019 when it approved the Equitable Caregiver Act

-that became effective on July 1, 2019.
 In a state that requires its judges tasked with deciding custody disputes to strive to achieve an outcome that promotes the welfare, happiness and overall best interest of the child, allowing a child to be removed from a caregiver solely because of a lack of a familial relationship never made sense.
 The Equitable Caregiver Act expands upon the ability of state judges to ensure that a child?s best interest remains the deciding factor when custody issues arise.

 How the law fosters the best interest of a child

 Before a court may approve a request to grant parental rights to an equitable caregiver, the evidence presented in support of it must prove that severing the relationship will cause the child to suffer physical or long-term emotional harm and the best interest of the child would be served by continuing the relationship.
-Some of the factors courts must take into consideration in weighing the harm that may be caused by termination of a person?s relationship with a child include the following: Current and past caregivers.
-Psychological bonds the child may have formed and the strength of the bonds.
-The identity of other parties expressing an interest in or contact with the child.
-Medical or psychological needs of the child that may best be met by a particular party.
+Some of the factors courts must take into consideration in weighing the harm that may be caused by termination of a person?s relationship with a child include the following:

 The new law contains language making it clear that an order granting parental rights to an equitable caregiver does not extinguish the rights of other parents of the child.